zowe/docs-site/docs/user-guide/generate-certificates.md

 #>
 ```

-Values of the `zowe.certificate` section are updated with customization of `--update-config` to reference the newly generated certificate.
-These updates are logged by the `zwe init certificate` command output.
+The `zwe init certificate` command generates a certificate based on `zowe.yaml` values in the `zowe.setup.certificate` section.
+These certificate values used at runtime are referenced in the `zowe.certificate` section in the `zowe.yaml` file.
+This command `zwe init certificate -c ./zowe.yaml --update-config` updates the runtime `zowe.certificate` section to reference the generated certificate generated from the `zowe.setup.certificate`.

-Open the `zowe.yaml` file to check the references to the newly generated certificate values, as shown in the following code snippet:
+Now you can open the `zowe.yaml` file to check the references to the newly generated certificate values, as shown in the following code snippet:

-**Example YAML:**
+**Updated `zowe.certificate` section in `zowe.yaml`**

 ```
   certificate: